-The condition is common enough among runners that it is often referred to as “runner’s knee”—not to be confused with the other “runner’s knee,” patellofemoral pain syndrome—which causes pain on the anterior knee, not the lateral knee associated with iliotibial band syndrome.
+The condition is common enough among runners that it’s often referred to as “runner’s knee”—not to be confused with the other “runner’s knee,” patellofemoral pain syndrome, which causes pain on the anterior knee, not the lateral knee associated with IT band syndrome.

-For example, it is not clear whether hip abductor weakness is a factor.
-The 2012 systematic review analysis showed that the movement and forces of the hip, knee, ankle, and foot appear to be considerably different in runners diagnosed with iliotibial band syndrome to those without it.
+For example, it’s not clear whether hip abductor weakness is a factor.
+The 2012 systematic review analysis showed that the movement and forces of the hip, knee, ankle, and foot appear to be considerably different in runners diagnosed with IT band syndrome to those without it.

-A 2020 paper on IT band syndrome states there is another theory that inflammation of the bursa sac is involved, but that it is unclear whether that is causative or multifactorial.
-However, according to Fairclough’s study that disputed friction being the cause, bursa is rarely present, but may be mistaken for the lateral recess of the knee.
+Some researchers suspected that inflammation of the bursa sac is involved, but it’s unclear whether that is causative or multifactorial.
+However, according to Fairclough’s study that disputed friction being the cause, bursa is rarely present but may be mistaken for the lateral recess of the knee.

 Iliotibial band stretches: does it work?